Northrop P-61 Black Widow: CBI Theater

 P-61s of the China-Burma-India (CBI) Theater were responsible for patrolling a larger area than any night-fighter squadrons of the war.
-The P-61 arrived too late in the CBI Theater to have any significant impact, as most Japanese aircraft had already been transferred out of the CBI Theater by that time in order to participate in the defense of the Japanese Homeland.

 Pacific Theater

 The 6th NFS based on Guadalcanal received their first P-61s in early June 1944.
 The aircraft were quickly assembled and underwent flight testing as the pilots changed from the squadron's aging P-70s.
 The first operational P-61 mission occurred on 25 June, and the type scored its first kill on 30 June 1944 when a Japanese Mitsubishi G4M "Betty" bomber was shot down.

 In the summer of 1944, P-61s in the Pacific Theater saw sporadic action against Japanese aircraft.
 Most missions ended with no enemy aircraft sighted but when the enemy was detected they were often in groups, with the attack resulting in several kills for that pilot and radar operator, who would jointly receive credit for the kill.

 In the Pacific Theater in 1945, P-61 squadrons struggled to find targets.
 One squadron succeeded in destroying a large number of Kawasaki Ki-48 "Lily" Japanese Army Air Force twin-engined bombers, another shot down several Mitsubishi G4M "Bettys," while another pilot destroyed two Japanese Navy Nakajima J1N1 "Irving" twin-engined fighters in one engagement but most missions were uneventful.
 Several Pacific Theater squadrons finished the war with no confirmed kills.
 The 550th could only claim a crippled B-29 Superfortress, shot down after the crew had bailed out having left the aircraft on autopilot.

 On 30 January 1945, a lone P-61 performed a mission as part of the successful raid carried out by U.S. Army Rangers to free over 500 Allied POWs held by the Japanese at the Cabanatuan prison camp (Camp Pangatian) in the Philippines.
 As the Rangers crept up on the camp, a P-61 swooped low and performed aerobatics for several minutes.
-The distraction of the guards allowed the Rangers to position themselves, undetected within striking range of the camp.
+The distraction of the guards allowed the Rangers to position themselves, undetected, within striking range of the camp.